Contents

 Use this to clean up the system state while keeping the TTP binary.
 It stops any active session, removes the SELinux policy module, and clears log files.

 A complete system removal.
-If you used install.sh, this script will remove /opt/ttp, the symlink in /usr/local/bin, and perform all the cleanups of the CLI command.
+If you used scripts/install.sh, this script will remove /opt/ttp, the symlink in /usr/local/bin, and perform all the cleanups of the CLI command.